-Pennsylvania's Area Agencies on Aging are non-profit organizations funded by Federal, State, and County governments to assist older adults by promoting the ability to live with independence and dignity.
+Pennsylvania's AAA are non-profit organizations funded by Federal, State, and County governments to assist older adults by promoting the ability to live with independence and dignity.

-Area Agencies on Aging (AAA) can assist you with a variety of services, information and referrals.
+AAA can assist you with a variety of services, information and referrals.
 Specific services available at each agency vary throughout the state, but each agency offers a wide array of programs to help older Pennsylvanians and their families get the help and information they need.

-Your local Area Agency on Aging can assist you with services such as transportation, care management, counseling, senior centers, meal services, protective services, personal care, home support, information on housing options and long-term care, adult day care, legal assistance, ombudsman and other services that may be available in your community.
+Your local AAA can assist you with services such as transportation, care management, counseling, senior centers, meal services, protective services, personal care, home support, information on housing options and long-term care, adult day care, legal assistance, ombudsman and other services that may be available in your community.

-Contact the Area Agency on Aging (AAA) that serves your county for information on the services available in your area at www.aging.pa.gov.
+Contact the AAA that serves your county for information on the services available in your area at www.aging.pa.gov.

-CHAPTER 3: Using the plan for your medical services
+Using the plan for your medical services